msabvid/SigFiltering/README.md

                         window length used in log-ODE method

 ```
-*Evaluating*.
+*Evaluation*.
 Right now there is only evaluation in the linear case, using the Kalman filter.
 ```python
 usage: evaluate.py [-h] [--base_dir BASE_DIR] [--device DEVICE] [--use_cuda] [--seed SEED] [--depth DEPTH] [--T T] [--n_steps N_STEPS] [--window_length WINDOW_LENGTH]